beyondhb1079/undocuscholar-web/static/README.md

 # Static Files Directory

-Use this directory to store global static files that aren't app specific.
-Additionally, any third party library dependencies should be added in the `packages.json` file rather than downloaded and git added.
-They'll automatically be downloaded upon running the app and located in the `node_modules` folder.
-THOU SHALT NOT COMMIT A THIRD PARTY LIBRARY.
+## Purpose
+This directory is meant to store any global static files as well as any third party libraries that can't be installed via `npm`.
+Libraries that can be installed via `npm` should be added in `package.json` as those will be automatically downloaded for local development and in the production environment as well in the node_modules/ directory.
+THOU SHALT NOT COMMIT A THIRD PARTY LIBRARY THAT NPM CAN INSTALL.